Samagra-Development/devops/common/db/README.md

 C. Get the public key which will be used to setup barman later.

-`cat ~/.ssh/id_rsa.pub` Copy this somewhere as it will be used later in setting up key baed auth with barman.
+`cat ~/.ssh/authorized_keys` Copy this somewhere as it will be used later in setting up key based auth with barman.

 now exit from db container using `exit` command twice.